furkan-cat/eteration-commerce-app/README.md

 # eteration-commerce-app
-E-commerce app with the adding product to cart, filtering, searching.
-Added filtering with query strings.
-If the user refresh or comes url with query params, app will show filtered products according to query strings.
+E-commerce app with the ability to add products to the cart, filter and search.
+Filtering uses query strings, so if the user refreshes the page or opens a URL with query parameters, the app displays the filtered products accordingly.
-Products in card was setted to a LocalStorage.
-It's mean that whenever user open browser, products in cart will be there.
+Products in **cart** are stored in **LocalStorage**.
+This means that whenever the user opens the browser, the cart items remain.

 ## Tech
 React, Redux Toolkit, Tailwindcss